Need a statistician?

 Contact Professor Philip Lavori (firstname.lastname@example.org) or Richard Olshen (email@example.com) for a strategic consultation on your needs.
 We encourage long-term planning for local strength in biostatistics.
 Your department already may have begun to build such strength.
 The three departments cited previously all have local biostatistics talent consisting of both faculty and staff.
 Other departments are considering it.

-We do not maintain a fee-for-service statistical consultative operation, all our work for you is free to you, having been paid for in advance by the Cancer Center Support Grant (CCSG), the Clinical and Translational Sciences Award (CTSA), and (mostly) Institutional Funds originating in the School of Medicine Deans Office, alternatively from philanthropic donations.
+We do not maintain a fee-for-service statistical consultative operation; all our work for you is free, having been paid for in advance by the Cancer Center Support Grant (CCSG), the Clinical and Translational Sciences Award (CTSA), and (mostly) Institutional Funds originating in the School of Medicine Deans Office, alternatively from philanthropic donations.
 To continue this support, we need to hear from you if you value the services that are available.
-Arrangements between you and faculty in biostatistics for support on grants or for unsupported help are purely elective on both sides; we can put you together, but the rest is a matter of mutual interest.
+Arrangements between you and faculty in biostatistics for support on grants or for unsupported help are purely elective on both sides; we can bring you together, but the rest is a matter of mutual interest.
 Faculty in the Division of Biostatistics are all in the University Tenure Line and have all the usual responsibilities for excellence in their discipline.
 Traditionally, they have been able to attract and maintain high levels of grant support, so there is some competition for their attention.

 As in all things, planning ahead is a good idea.
 By all means, try the consultation service referenced in 1 (above), as early as possible in your planning.
 It is unlikely to hurt and it can get you started along the right road.
 Please be patient with us as we try to figure out how best to help you, but expect that all of us will try to find the right answers.